The Wheel (game show): Final: Cashout

 The experts are ranked by how many questions they have answered correctly during the game.
-The contestant may choose the best, middle ranking, or worst performer to assist them; these choices respectively set the prize at 50%, 100% or 200% of the banked total.
+The contestant may choose the best, middle ranking, or worst expert to assist them; these choices respectively set the prize at 50%, 100% or 200% of the banked total.

 The wheel is spun to choose one of three new subjects, after which the host asks a question.
 The contestant may discuss it with the chosen expert for 30 seconds before locking in a response.
 A correct answer awards the money at stake to the contestant and ends the game.
 If the contestant answers incorrectly, they are eliminated from the game and a new contestant is chosen.
 The subject of the missed question, the expert chosen for it, and the prize associated with them are all removed from play.
 If the contestants fail to correctly answer questions with all three experts, all of them leave with nothing.

 During the first two series, four subjects were available on the wheel, and those for missed questions were replaced.
 During the first four series, a contestant who missed a question remained eligible to be chosen again.

-The maximum potential winnings total in series 1 is £210,000, achievable by correctly answering a question in all seven subjects with the help of the respective experts, achieving a Perfect Wheel on each of those turns, and giving a correct answer in the final with the worst performer.
+The maximum potential winnings total in series 1 is £210,000, achievable by correctly answering a question in all seven subjects with the help of the respective experts, achieving a Perfect Wheel on each of those turns, and giving a correct answer in the final with the worst expert.
 Beginning with series 2, the maximum is £230,000, requiring a correct answer from every expert in the Moneyspinner as well.
 In series 3, the final is referred to by Michael McIntyre as the Cashout.